Wake turbulence: Staying at or above the leader's glide path

-Incident data shows that the greatest potential for a wake vortex incident occurs when a light aircraft is turning from base to final behind a heavy aircraft flying a straight-in approach.
-Light aircraft pilots must use extreme caution and intercept their final approach path above or well behind the heavier aircraft's path.
-When a visual approach following a preceding aircraft is issued and accepted, the pilot is required to establish a safe landing interval behind the aircraft he was instructed to follow.
-The pilot is responsible for wake turbulence separation.
-Pilots must not decrease the separation that existed when the visual approach was issued unless they can remain on or above the flight path of the preceding aircraft.
-Having a higher approach path and touching down further along the runway than the previous aircraft will help avoid wake turbulence.

 Warning signs

-Any uncommanded aircraft movements (such as wing rocking) may be caused by wake.
+Uncommanded aircraft movements (such as wing rocking) may be caused by wake.
 This is why maintaining situational awareness is critical.
 Ordinary turbulence is not unusual, particularly in the approach phase.
 A pilot who suspects wake turbulence is affecting his or her aircraft should get away from the wake, execute a missed approach or go-around and be prepared for a stronger wake encounter.
 The onset of wake can be subtle and even surprisingly gentle.
 There have been serious accidents (see the next section) where pilots have attempted to salvage a landing after encountering moderate wake only to encounter severe wake turbulence that they were unable to overcome.
 Pilots should not depend on any aerodynamic warning, but if the onset of wake is occurring, immediate evasive action is vital.

+Plate lines

+In 2020, researchers looked into installing "plate lines" near the runway threshold to induce secondary vortices and shorten the vortex duration.
+In the trial installation at Vienna International Airport, they reported a 22%-37% vortex reduction.